Refugee-Learning-Accelerator/rla-course-central/challenge1/project.md

 MVC allows us to build the chatbot as a composition of three logic layers: Model (business layer), View (display layer) and Controller (input control).
 The model represents the state of a particular aspect of the application.
 The controller handles interactions and updates the model to reflect a change in state of the application, and then passes information to the view.
 A view accepts necessary information from the controller and renders a user interface to display that information.
 By creating components that are independent of one another, we are able to reuse components quickly and easily in other applications.
 The Controller layer includes the **WebhookController** class and another class called “**StudentController**” that handles the interaction with the database, mainly the create, update, delete, and read requests.

 The created controllers will manipulate the different created models to create the corresponding responses to the users’ requests.
-For instance, the StudentController will use a student model which models an entry to the database of students with corresponding data (Id of the student, FB id, name, phone number,…).
+For instance, the **StudentController** will use a **StudentModel** which models an entry to the database of students with corresponding data (Id of the student, FB id, name, phone number,…).
 The **WebhookController** is using different models including: a **StateModel**, a **SessionModel** and a **StateNode**.
 The **StateModel** corresponds to the workflow state of the current user in the current session and the **SessionModel** corresponds to the session related information.
 Two additional classes have been created:
 -	The **SessionUtil** class that includes all the functions needed to handle several simultaneous sessions using the chatbot.
--	The **BotUtil** class that defines all the functions used in the WebhookController to communicate with the chatbot.
+-	The **BotUtil** class that defines all the functions used in the **WebhookController** to communicate with the chatbot.